Achievable logoAchievable logo

 Even without critical points, we can still use a sign chart to describe how the function behaves around the point of discontinuity.
 This idea will be important in section 5.4 on curve sketching.

-2. Sign chart
+Step 2: Sign chart

-Here we’ll reason directly from f′(x) instead of plugging in test points.
+We can reason directly from f′(x) instead of plugging in test points.
 The denominator (x−1)2 is always positive (except where it’s undefined), and the negative sign in front makes the whole derivative negative.
 So

-f′(x)<0 for all x=1.
+f′(x)<0 for all x=1

 Interval Sign of f′(x) f(x) behavior